-An overlay consists of two main parts; the PL design (bitstream) and the project block diagram Tcl file.
+An overlay consists of two main parts; the PL design (bitstream) and the project HWH file.
 Overlay design is a specialized task for hardware engineers.
 This section assumes the reader has some experience with digital design, building Zynq systems, and with the Vivado design tools.